 Paddock was dissatisfied with this answer, and that’s when he turned to our advocacy team.

 I contacted Marriott, the parent company of the hotel, and asked if someone could review this case.
-(We list Marriott in our company contacts)
+(The Elliott Advocacy research team lists Marriott executive company contacts in our database.)

 Marriott responded by clarifying that: